joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/09-production-improvements.md

 We create a Kubernetes secret in our Chart's template folder.
 This way we can mount the secret as an environment variable

-The Sentry SDK automatically picks up the environment variable `SENTRY_DSN`, so we don't have to configure anything else to get it to work.
+The Sentry SDK automatically picks up the environment variable `SENTRY_DSN`, so we don't have to configure anything 7else to get it to work.
 The SDK is OK with not having the configuration as well, so for local tests or our builds we're fine without it.

 !!! example "charts/Your-Application-Name/templates/sentry-dsn-secret.yaml"